• Skip to primary navigation

 Crispy sheet pan potatoes with chive sour cream, scrambled eggs, and bacon on a white plate.

-• Eggs Over-easy, sunny side up, scrambled, or frambled, these potatoes were born to be eaten with eggs.
+• Eggs Over-easy, sunny side up, scrambled, or frambled, these potatoes were born to be eaten with crispy fried eggs.

 • Steak The creamy parts of the sheet pan potatoes soak up the juices of a steak for a crave-worthy bite.
 Oh my.